tom9eiger/kubernetes-workshop/exercises/02_working_with_pod.md

-Here’s a concise **Markdown file** for creating a Pod, analyzing it, exposing it as a service, and accessing it via NodePort using Minikube:

----

 # **Create, Analyze, and Expose a Pod in Kubernetes**

 This guide demonstrates how to start a Pod, analyze its state with `kubectl`, expose it as a service, and access it via NodePort using Minikube.